SettleMint

 Import the OpenAPI spec into Postman:

-1. Click Import in Postman
+1. Click Import in Postman.

-2. Select Link tab
+2. Select the Link tab.

 5. Configure the collection's authorization with your API key: